LacledesLAN/gamesvr-ut99-freeplay/README.md

   * `.int` files are package loaders.
   * `.u` files are compiled UnrealScript classes, often containing other resources like sounds or textures.

+Other content types:

+`.uc` - UnrealScript source code.
+`.umod` files - These are self-installing packages that can be used to install mods and content.
-`*.*.uz` files are compressed, and go on the 'HTTP fast downloads' server.
+`.uz` / `.uz2` - These are compressed versions of package files for faster downloads, and go on the 'HTTP fast downloads' server.

 ## Getting Started with Game Servers in Docker